liberland/docs/blockchain/judiciary/initial_proposal.md

 ### Milestone 2: Dispute Resolution MVP (2 months of Development)
 Cost: 40,000 EUR

+Hybrid contract templates
+Managing collateral, support for partial collateral with proof of reserves, intended for insurance companies MVP of the complex litigation process.

 This milestone aims to:
 - Conduct extensive legal consultations with experts.
 Some experts will be paid from the grant to audit our ideas on Dispute Resolution and provide improvement suggestions.
 - Develop the final on-paper solution.